germal/OpenCVB/README.md

 To check that all the necessary packages are installed, run the ‘PythonPackages.py’ algorithm from OpenCVB’s user interface.

-NumPy is included in the list of NuGet packages that come with OpenCVB but the code has not been stable.
-Using Python as it is normally consumed – with Python scripts running in their own process – means that the script will be reusable elsewhere.
-There is a check box in the Global Options dialog box to allow new versions of NumPy to be tested with the existing NumPy algorithms.
-Because it has been unreliable, the enabled setting is not saved when OpenCVB is closed.

 Python Debugging
 ================

-Python scripts are run in a separate address space when invoked by OpenCVB just like the OpenGL interface in OpenCVB.
-Visual Studio’s Python debug environment is not available directly from OpenCVB.
-When a Python script fails in OpenCVB, it may be debugged in the PythonDebug project.
-Here are the steps to debug
+Python scripts are run in a separate address space when invoked by OpenCVB just like the OpenGL.
+Visual Studio’s Python debugging environment is not available directly when running OpenCVB.
+When a Python script fails in OpenCVB, it will just disappear but it may be debugged if the PythonDebug project is the Startup Project in Visual Studio.
+Here are the steps to debug Python:
-Python:

 -   In OpenCVB, set the startup project as “PythonDebug”

 -   Include the failing Python script in the PythonDebug project

--   Set the Python script that was just included as the “Startup File” in the PythonDebug Properties/General
+-   Run and debug the Python script

-Then running the PythonDebug project will test the Python script in the same environment as if it were invoked from OpenCVB except the Python debugger will be active and single-stepping through the script will be possible.
+When tested in the PythonDebug project, the Python script will run in the same environment as if it were invoked from OpenCVB except the Python debugger will be active and single-stepping through the script and reading the error messages will be possible.

 All OpenCVB Python scripts can be debugged with the PythonDebug project including those that stream data from OpenCVB.
-For Python scripts requiring a stream of images or point clouds, the process is reversed and the OpenCVB executable is invoked automatically and run in a separate address space.
+For Python scripts requiring a stream of images or point clouds, the startup process is reversed and the OpenCVB executable is invoked automatically from Python and run in a separate address space.
 Images and point clouds can then be streamed to the Python script running in the debugger.

 Visual Studio C++ Debugging
 ===========================